Gunman who opened fire after Virginia high school graduation targeted graduate, Richmond police say

 “My husband was so sweet,” she said.
 “He was a caregiver, he was just everything that you could wish for in a person.”

+The five people wounded by gunfire had injuries not considered life-threatening, Edwards said.

-The superintendent said all remaining high school gradations will be rescheduled for next week and will be held at schools instead of at the theater.
+The superintendent said all remaining high school graduations will be rescheduled for next week and will be held at schools instead of at the theater.
 There will be enhanced security, he said.

+All Richmond Public Schools were to close Thursday and Friday, and school-related events were canceled, the district announced.
+District employees were still asked to report to work, however, and students and families can go to schools to drop off or pick up items or get meals.